lskatz/lyve-SET/README.md

     set_test.pl lambda --numcpus 8 # or however many cpus you want set_test.pl listeria_monocytogenes --numcpus 8 # or another dataset
+    set_test.pl listeria_monocytogenes --numcpus 8 --fast # Make Lyve-SET go quickly!

 Usage
 -----
+To see the help for any script, run it without options or with `--help`.
+For example, `set_test.pl -h`.
+The following is the help for the main script, `launch_set.pl`:

     Usage: launch_set.pl [project] [-ref reference.fasta]
     If project is not given, then it is assumed to be the current working directory.
     If reference is not given, then it is assumed to be proj/reference/reference.fasta